Lockup Death

 Lockup Death is a 1994 Indian Kannada-language action film directed and written by Om Prakash Rao starring Devaraj, Nirosha and Saikumar.
 The film was produced by Ramu for his Ramu Enterprises production banner.

 It was the first Kannada film to be made with a budget of ₹1 crore and was the most expensive Kannada film at the time of its release.
 The film was critically acclaimed upon release and won laurels at the Karnataka State Film Awards.
 It was also a major commercial success heightening the popularity of Devaraj in action hero roles.
 Editor R. Janardhan was awarded with Best Editing and Thriller Manju was awarded for his action stunts.

-The film was widely famous for its action scenes and became a trendsetter for action films in Sandalwood.
+The film was widely famous for its action scenes and became a trendsetter for action films in the Kannada film industry.
 The film was dubbed in Telugu with the same name.

 Plot

 When a group of young graduates stand anxiously in a que for attending an important job interview, a young man elaborates about how money is necessary to get a job and asks them to go away only to be beaten by them.

 The story cuts to Kumar who aspires to be a police officer.
 His mother, Janaki, mortgages her house, the only property they have, so as to bribe Minister Mahadevayya who have offered him a job.
 Kumar has a circle of friends who are thick as thieves.
 Of them only Amar is employed as he unwilling to bribe anyone has opened a workshop for vehicles.
 The other three - TK, Giri and Soori are unemployed graduates who spends time attending interviews and partying in Amar's money.
 Amar's cousin Aasha has a deep crush on him and supports him at difficult times.
 One night Kumar travels to the minister's house only for the latter to renege upon his word causing an incensed Kumar to assault him.
 He is arrested by the minister's close aid Circle Inspector Rajasekhar.
 Inspector uses third degree torture to make a reluctant Kumar sign some papers leading to his death.
 With the help of Marimuthu, a local rowdy, they bury his corpse.
-However, Amar, who has already been into a fight with Marimuthu gets to know about this from the latter and takes him to Superindent of Police Lakshman.
-The next day in the court Advocate Kabinipathi who defends the minister and the Inspector accuses Amar of the murder with the fake evidences planted by the corrupt Superindent supporting the claim.
+However, Amar, who has already been into a fight with Marimuthu gets to know about this from the latter and takes him to Superintendent of Police Lakshman.
+The next day in the court Advocate Kabinipathi who defends the minister and the Inspector accuses Amar of the murder with the fake evidences planted by the corrupt Superintendent supporting the claim.
 He is given a life imprisonment.
 It is revealed that Marimuthu was killed so as to hide the truth.
 Unable to face the humiliation and ostracism, Amar's mother and sister commit suicide.
 While he is taken to perform their last rites, he kills Lakshman and in return is brutally tortured in the prison by Rajasekhar.
 The next day when he is taken to the hospital his friends rescue him.
 However, Giri gets killed in the process.